 - Must require an internet connection to view the images

-- Some mail clients require you to Click here to download pictures before you can view them.
+- Some mail clients require you to Click here to download pictures before viewing them.

-- If a large percentage of your customers use email clients like Outlook, then embedded images are probably the way to go.
+- If many of your customers use email clients like Outlook, then embedded images are probably the way to go.

-- If a large percentage of your customers view your emails on mobile devices then we recommend you use hosted imagery.
+- If many of your customers view your emails on mobile devices, we recommend using hosted imagery.